ismailmagdyismail/concurrency_poc/README.md

 - DNSCache.cpp : demonstrates reader-writer problem , solving it using shared mutex
 - hierarchalMutex.cpp : demonstrates heirarchal mutex strategy to always enforce in-order locking at run-time to AVOID DEADLOCKS
 - parallelAccumlate.cpp : SIMD solution to summing up vector
-- Router : simulate n threads of devices reading and writing from Router , and BUSY waiting to handle limited connections
+- Router_INH : simulate n threads of devices reading and writing from Router , and BUSY waiting to handle limited connections using inherteince and busy waiting
+- Router_Compoistion_Condition_vars : utilizes composition over inherteince , use condition variables to avoid busy waiting

 # How to run
 - `source env.bash`
-- run the following script `run filename.cpp`
+- run the following script `run filename.cpp` for single/standalone files